Skip to content

 If you’re building a website about selling plants and creating content around plant care, you must check Soilboy.

-The choice of the background image and the images go so well together, creating a soothing atmosphere.
+The choice of background image and the accompanying images work well together, creating a soothing atmosphere.

 Soilboy’s basic header disappears when you start scrolling, so your focus is on content and items (but it reappears on the back scroll).

-Also, the Instagram feed is one of the cleanest we’ve seen in a while!
+Also, the Instagram feed is one of the cleanest we’ve ever seen!

 Note: Do you want to add more content to your page?
 Integrate an IG feed.